Advising and Your Advisor

 How Can I Access My DegreeWorks Worksheet?

 - Start by logging into Owl Express

-- Select Student Services and Financial Aid from the Main Menu
+- Select Student Services from the Main Menu

 - From the Student Services and Financial Aid Menu, select DegreeWorks-Degree Audit